DougBurke/xspeclmodels/README.md

 library versions for the XSPEC libraries changed in `setup.py`, and the link issues mentioned above worked out).

+## Models already in Sherpa

+The following models are in XSPEC 12.10.1, and so are included in CIAO 4.12 (there will be no attempt to include these models in this module):

+ - agnsed/: `agnsed`, `qsosed`
+ - cluscool/: `cph`, `vcph`
+ - ky/: `kyrline` (`kyconv` is a convolution model which is not directly-supported by Sherpa)

 ## What versions of the models are used?

 The models are taken from the